Robert Mueller Will Tell Congress Trump Obstructed Justice, Predicts Former Colleague

 According to the special counsel’s office, Trump instructed then-White House Counsel Don McGahn to fire Robert Mueller.
 McGahn denied the request, potentially saving the president from himself, it seems.
 Nevertheless, the Democrats have continued to allege obstruction, and are now looking at Robert Mueller for answers.

-While no one yet knows what Mueller will tell the United States Congress, a former colleagues of his made a series of predictions.
+While no one yet knows what Mueller will tell Congress, a former colleague made a series of predictions.
 In an interview with MSNBC broadcast Friday, former federal prosecutor Glenn Kirschner said that he expects Mueller to reveal that Trump obstructed justice, Raw Story reports.

 Robert Mueller will testify to Congress that Trump obstructed justice: Ex-colleague